Job Opportunities - Frequently Asked Questions

 Q: Where do DPE instructors receive their graduate degrees and what is the Active Duty Service Obligation (ADSO)?

-A: Indiana University (Bloomington, IN), University of Virginia (Charlottesville, VA), and Texas A&M University (College Station, TX).
+A: Indiana University (Bloomington, IN), Texas A&M University (College Station, TX), and UNC Greensboro (Greensboro, NC).
 For one (1) year of fully funded graduate school (i.e. ACS), you will incur three (3) years of a service obligation on active duty.
 The three years you serve at DPE count towards fulfilling your graduate school ADSO.

 Q: What does an instructor do besides teach?